Strangemother/worker-rpc.js/README.md

 ## Setup

+> [!TIP]
+> The library requires no additional setup.
+Import/install the single requirement and you're done.

-Import `WorkerRPC.js` in your view, and in worker file.
+Import `WorkerRPC.js` in your view (main thread), and in worker file.

 <table>
 <thead><tr>